Malachov/mypythontools/README.md

 It's recommended to use Vue.js devtools extension where you can see what component is on cursor, edit props values or see list of all used mutations.

-In opened app, there is a little help button where there is simple overview about how to develop with these tools.
+In opened app, there is a little help button where there is a simple overview about how to develop with these tools.

-Delete is faster than write, so there is many working examples like for example plot, various formatting (flex row, flex column), settings panel, function call from python to js and vice versa or automatic alerting from python.
+Delete is faster than write, so there are many working examples like for example plot, various formatting (flex row, flex column), settings panel, function call from python to JS and vice versa or automatic alerting from python.
 If you want to see how some example is working, just use **ctrl + F** in IDE or check components for its props.

 This is how the example looks like

 <div align="center"><img src="docs/source/_static/project-starter-gui.png" width="620" alt="project-starter-gui"/></div>

-For a desktop version where user does not have python installed, you have to build it first.
+For a desktop version where the user does not have python installed, you have to build it first.
 Use mypythontools `build` module (trigger with tasks button).

 **Docs**
 It includes docs structure for sphinx docs generations from docstrings.
 Edit first few lines in conf.py, index.rst, navi.html and if you want, add static files like logo to \_static.

 Usually used with [readthedocs](https://readthedocs.org/) free hosting that trigger deploys automatically after pushing to master.
-Because of correct relative redirecting in index.rst and navi.html use for readthedocs /path/ before relative link to other module.
+Because of correct relative redirecting in `index.rst` and `navi.html` use for readthedocs /path/ before relative link to other module.

 It's also necessary to generate other modules rst files for other pages.
 If you are using `push_script.py` as CI/CD (see below), it's generated automatically via `apidoc`.

 It's recommended to use with `sphinx-alabaster-css` (see below).

 **CI/CD**
 Project include `.travis.yml` for Travis CI, but it's not recommended using it.
-There is file `push_script.py` in folder `utils` which for my use case is better (faster) than travis and can do most of what you want from CI like run pipeline - running tests / generate docs / increment version / push to GitHub / push to pypi.
+There is file `push_script.py` in folder `utils` which for my use case is better (faster) than travis and can do most of what you want from CI like run pipeline - running tests / generate docs / increment version / push to GitHub / push to PyPi.

 You can delete `.travis.yml`.
 If you want to generate test coverage badge (usually from travis), you can use GitHub actions yml file for pushing codecov coverage file (without token).